 Jews' Gate to O'Hara's Battery via Mediterranean Steps

 Difficulty: Moderate to challenging.
-Time: 60-90 minutes up.
+Time: 60 to 90 minutes up.
 The classic route.
-Start at Jews' Gate, follow the signed path for the Mediterranean Steps, and climb to the top.
-From O'Hara's Battery you can descend via the road or continue to the other attractions.
+Start at Jews' Gate, follow the signed path for the Mediterranean Steps, and climb to O'Hara's Battery at 420m.
+From there you can descend via the road or continue to the other attractions inside the reserve.

 Royal Anglian Way

 Difficulty: Easy to moderate.
-Time: 30-45 minutes.
+Time: 30 to 45 minutes.
 A paved road that winds through the reserve past the Apes' Den, St Michael's Cave, and various viewpoints.
 This is the route most tour vehicles use.
-It is an easy walk and suitable for all fitness levels, though it is uphill throughout.
+It is an easy walk suitable for all fitness levels, though it climbs throughout.

 Difficulty: Moderate.
-Time: 45-60 minutes.
+Time: 45 to 60 minutes.
 A quieter trail through the wooded areas of the upper reserve.
-You are more likely to see wildlife here away from the main tourist paths.
-The vegetation is dense Mediterranean scrub and pine forest.
+You are more likely to encounter wildlife away from the main tourist paths.
+The vegetation is dense Mediterranean scrub, and the relative solitude is a genuine contrast to the busier viewpoints.

 Charles V Wall Trail